Alabama National Guard Education Assistance Program

 - Incurred or aggravated a service-connected disability which entitles him or her to VA disability compensation; and

-- Is in need of vocational rehabilitation because his or her disability creates an employment handicap.
+- Is in need of Veteran Readiness and Employment because his or her disability creates an employment handicap.

-Entitlement for vocational rehabilitation on services is determined on an individual basis following an evaluation of the veteran’s interests, aptitudes, education, work experience, and vocational abilities.
-Each school is assigned a Vocational Rehabilitation Specialist to assist Chapter 31 students and school officials responsible for certifying Chapter 31 students.
+Entitlement for Veteran Readiness and Employment on services is determined on an individual basis following an evaluation of the veteran’s interests, aptitudes, education, work experience, and vocational abilities.
+Each school is assigned a Veteran Readiness and Employment Specialist to assist Chapter 31 students and school officials responsible for certifying Chapter 31 students.
 Full tuition, fees, and books are paid to the school by the VA.
 In addition, the student gets a subsistence allowance depending on the training status.

 Chapter 30 Montgomery GI Bill® (MGIB) and Active Duty